omegadefender/Professional-Website/README.md

 ### **Description**

-Built in simple HTML/CSS with some PHP and jQuery.
+Built in HTML/CSS with some PHP and jQuery.
+No web framework used.
 Deployed on Heroku.